Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Model and Test

-Under Assumption~(A1.1), $\{\bar{\ve z}_t\}$ is covariance-stationary and purely nondeterministic.
-Hence, by the Wold decomposition, $\bar{\ve z}_t$ admits a unique orthogonal VMA($\infty$) representation, with no deterministic (completely predictable) component.
-Furthermore, finite-predictor exactness at lag $p_0$ implies that $\{\bar{\ve z}_t\}$ admits a VAR($p_0$) innovations representation.
-We adopt a reduced-form VAR($p_0$) as the benchmark because it summarizes multivariate dynamics with minimal structural assumptions and serves as the standard workhorse in empirical macroeconomics and finance (\citet{sims1980mr,stock2001var}).
-Finite-order VARs can also be interpreted as practical approximations to the Wold representation for a broad class of stationary processes, which makes them a convenient parametric device for prediction and impulse-response analysis (\citet{lutkepohl2005nim}).
+Under Assumption~\ref{assumption:1}-[1], the centered joint process $\{\bar{\ve z}_t\}$ is covariance-stationary and purely nondeterministic.
+Hence, by the Wold decomposition, $\bar{\ve z}_t$ admits a unique orthogonal VMA($\infty$) representation with no deterministic component.
+Moreover, finite-predictor exactness at lag $p_0$ implies that $\bar{\ve z}_t$ admits a VAR($p_0$) innovations representation and can also be interpreted as practical approximations to the Wold representation for a broad class of stationary processes (\citet{lutkepohl2005nim}).
+Under Assumption~\ref{assumption:1}-[2], the innovation covariance matrix is block diagonal: